There are four different types of Excel Operators. These are:

 The table above shows that the percent and exponentiation operators have the greatest precedence, followed by the multiplication and division operators, and then the addition and subtraction operators.
 Therefore, when evaluating Excel Formulas that contain more than one arithmetic operator, the percent and exponentiation operators are evaluated first, followed by multiplication and division operators.
 Finally, the addition and subtraction operators are evaluated.

 The order in which these operators are evaluated makes a huge difference to the result of your Excel Formulas.
 However, brackets can be used to force parts of a formula to be evaluated first.
 If a part of a formula is encased in brackets, the bracketed part of the formula takes precedence over all of the above listed operators.
 This is illustrated in the following examples:

-The following formula uses the & operator to combine the text strings "string1", ", " and "string2"
+The following formula uses the concatenation operator to combine the text strings "SMITH", ", " and "John"

 The Excel Comparison Operators are used when defining conditions (for example when using the Excel If Function).
 These operators are listed in the table below:

 The spreadsheets below show examples of the comparison operators used with the Excel If Function.

 The Excel Reference Operators are used when referring to ranges within a spreadsheet.
 The reference operators are:

 |:||Range operator (defines a reference to a range of cells)|

 |,||Union operator (combines two references into a single reference)|

 |(space)||Intersection operator (returns a reference to the intersection of two ranges)|